Skip to main content

 State

-A state is a canonical snapshot of an account at a point in time.
-It includes the account's ID, commitment, nonce, vault (assets), storage, and other account data.
+A state is a snapshot of an account at a point in time.
+Guardian treats the account payload as client-supplied state data and tracks it with the account ID, commitment, timestamps, and auth scheme.

 {